About the FICO Credit Score

-Credit reporting agencies use your loan payment history to create this score.
+Credit reporting agencies use your history of paying all types of loans in order to compile a FICO score.

 - Credit History - How many years have you had credit?

-- Credit Card Balances - How many accounts do you have?
-How much do you owe?
+- Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
+These factors are weighted a little bit differently depending on the formula being used.
 The results are added up and distilled into a single number.
 FICO scores can be as low as 300 and as high as 800.
-Higher is better.
-Most people getting a mortgage loan these days have a score above 620.
+Higher is always better.
+Most borrowers who want to get a mortgage score 620 or above.

-In order to improve your FICO score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your credit score, you must obtain the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO credit score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
+They also provide information and online tools that help you improve your credit score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.